Barcelona news: Ousmane Dembele out of Real Madrid Clasico clash as he's handed two-match ban | Goal.com

 The France international was sent off in Barca's 4-0 win over Sevilla, with the referee writing in his official report that Dembele had said to him: “You are so bad.”

+"The coach supported me at a press conference.
+We were surprised that the referee understood him so clearly because it’s still difficult for him to speak Spanish.”

-However, the Spanish Football Federation have upheld a two-game ban, meaning that Dembele will miss the league matches against Eibar and Real Madrid, subject to any appeal from the Catalans.
+However, the Spanish Football Federation has upheld a two-game ban, meaning that Dembele will miss the league matches against Eibar and Real Madrid, subject to any appeal from the Catalans.

 His debut campaign was plagued by injury, preventing him from earning a consistent run in the starting XI, while last term a succession of minor problems prevented him from gaining a head of steam after scoring eight times in the first 20 league matches of the season.